How to answer "My go-to karaoke song is..." on Tinder

 Why it falls flat: Performatively-cool indie pick the answerer almost certainly does NOT sing in public; the 'I know it's a cliché' tag confirms the answer is taste-curated rather than karaoke-honest.
 Reads as flexing a music identity rather than naming a real go-to.

 The strongest answers name one specific song the answerer actually sings, plus one piece of structural texture — Mr. Brightside as a rite of passage, the second verse of I Want It That Way, the eight-minute Total Eclipse.
-Specificity proves the song is real; the texture gives the matcher an opener (counter, sign up, propose a night).
+Specificity proves the song is real; the texture gives the matcher an opener.
 The most common failure is the performatively-cool indie pick the answerer would never sing in public, which reads as taste-flex disguised as karaoke-honest.
 The second is the 'I don't sing' refusal that wastes the slot.
 The third is the humblebrag-as-skill ('any Mariah, I have the range').
-Pick one song, commit to it without apologizing.

 What's a good "My go-to karaoke song" Tinder answer?+